 COVID-19 is a new disease.
-Currently the rear elimited data and information about the impact of underlying medical conditions and whether they increase the risk for severe and the rear elimited data and information about the impact of underlying medical conditions and whether they increase the risk for severe and the rear elimited data and information about the impact of underlying medical conditions and whether they increase the risk for severe and the rear elimited data and information about the impact of underlying medical conditions and whether they increase the risk for severe and the risk foillnessfrom COVID-19.
+Currently there are limited data and information about the impact of underlying medical conditions and whether they increase the risk for severe illness from COVID-19.
 Based on what we know at this time, people with the following conditions might be at an increased risk for severe illness from COVID-19:

-- Asthma (moderate-to-severe) - ytothebrain) Cystic fibrosis Cerebrovascular disease (affects blood vessels and blood supp - Hypertension or high blood pressure - Immuno compromised state (weakened immune system) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticos teroids, or use of other properties of the contraction of the contraction of the corticos of the corticosimmune weakening medicines - Neurologicconditions, suchasdementia Liver disease - Pregnancy - Pulmonaryfibrosis(havingdamagedorscarredlungtissues) Smoking - Thalassemia (atype of blood disorder) Type 1 - diabetes mellitus and to inform individuals as to what their level of risk may be so they can make individual decisions about illness prevention.
+- Asthma (moderate-to-severe) - ytothebrain) Cystic fibrosis Cerebrovasculardisease (affects blood vessels and blood supp ٠ - Hypertension or high blood pressure : - Immunocompromised state (weakened immunesystem) from blood or bone marrow transplant, immune deficiencies, HIV, use of corticosteroids, or use of other immune weakening medicines - Neurologicconditions, suchasdementia Liver disease ٠ - Pregnancy 1 - Pulmonaryfibrosis (having damaged or scarred lung tissues) Smoking ٠ - Thalassemia (atype of blood disorder) Type 1 - diabetes mellitus and to inform individuals as to what their level of risk may be so they can make individual decisions about ill ness prevention.
 We are learning more about COVID-19 every day.
-This listis a living document that may be updated at any time, subject to potentially rapid change as the science evolves.
+This list is a living document that may be updated at any time, subject to potentially rapid change as the science evolves.